 You will think me transported with enthusiasm, but I am not.
 I am well aware of the toil, and blood, and treasure, that it will cost us to maintain this declaration, and support and defend these States.
 Yet, through all the gloom, I can see the rays of ravishing light and glory.
 I can see that the end is more than worth all the means and that posterity will triumph in that day’s transaction, even although we should rue it, which I trust in God we shall not.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 This letter was originally written by John Adams to his wife, Abigail, on July 03, 1776.